 Architect's Statement: Rohnert Park Civic Center includes the 34,000-square-foot public safety building, a 50,000-square-foot administration office complex, and a 5000-square foot City Council Chamber.
-The public safety building meets all the special/technical requirements for communications and security, and it houses the fire department administrative headquarters, a one-engine fire station, a police station, and a jail facility.
-The administrative office complex and the council chamber are both intended to welcome the public, and to be part of "the process."

-The three buildings are organized around a central plaza that opens up to public views from Rohnert Park Expressway.
+The public safety building meets all the special/technical requirements for communications and security, and it houses the fire department adminisadministrative office complex and the council chamber are both intended to welcome the central plaza that opens up to public views from Rohnert Park Expressway.
 Landscaping and a water feature help establish an urban density and a memorable city image.